Skyvell/xledger/README.md

 #### Cost Element Per Time Type
 Fetches a table of cost element data per time type using a Flexlink and writes it to the Data Lake.

+#### Part Time Employees
+Fetches all part time employees using flex links.
+A seperate flex link is used for every subsidery (data ductus luleå ab, tromb ab etc).

 ## Adding Support for More Data in Xledger

 ### Xledger API Data